-BOTOX® Cosmetic is used to weaken muscles of the face that create expression lines such as frown lines and crow’s feet.
+BOTOX® Cosmetic is used to less wrinkles by weakening muscles of the face that create expression lines such as frown lines and crow’s feet.
 Precision placement of the solution does require several injection sites, as well as a good understanding of your anatomy.
 The careful placement of the BOTOX® Cosmetic injection will ensure that you achieve the smoothest skin surface while maintaining that movement that is critical for a natural appearance and expression.
 The most experienced physician/trained nurse understands the location and function of the muscles and will help you achieve your desired result.

 Number of Treatments

-Periorbital (crow’s feet/both eyes are considered 1 area) Glabellar (between the eyebrows) Forehead (horizontal lines in the forehead)
+Botox is injected into three individual areas: Periorbital (crow’s feet/both eyes are considered 1 area) Glabellar (between the eyebrows) Forehead (horizontal lines in the forehead)

 BOTOX® Cosmetic relaxes the muscles that create expression lines and smoothes existing deep creases and wrinkles.
 It also prevents the development of permanent architectural changes in the skin structure that will eventually develop into the deep creases that are evident even when your face is completely relaxed.